aladrocMatiner/fossnorth-pgeu-system/README.md

   ```
   or, manually: `./scripts/generate-keycloak-realm.sh && docker compose up -d --build`,
   and visit `/accounts/login/`.
+  If you expose Keycloak on a different host (e.g., `auth.foss-north.se`), set
+  `KEYCLOAK_PUBLIC_URL` to that URL and consider the helper
+  `./scripts/setup-fossnorth.sh` to wire `.env` and nginx automatically.

 Convenience Make targets
 - `make sso-up` — runs preflight, regenerates the Keycloak realm JSON from